jeromeetienne/learningthreejs.com-backup/source/_posts/2012-03-16-sounds-for-more-realistic-3d.markdown

 ---
 layout: post
-title: "tQuery: Web Audio for More Realistic 3D"
+title: "tQuery WebAudio for More Realistic 3D"
 date: 2012-03-16 01:08
 comments: true
 categories: audio, threejs, tquery
 ---

-* This post is about
+This post is about
 [Web Audio API](https://dvcs.w3.org/hg/audio/raw-file/tip/webaudio/specification.html).
 It is a new HTML5 api which provide great controls on the audio layer.
 It is much better than the